Cliffs of Moher: Viewing

-The official Cliffs of Moher Coastal Walk runs for 18 km, from Hag's Head to Doolin, passing the Visitor Centre and O'Brien's Tower, with good viewing throughout, subject to rain or sea fog.
+The official Cliffs of Moher Coastal Walk runs for 14 km, from Hag's Head to Doolin, passing the Visitor Centre and O'Brien's Tower.
 There are two paths near the visitor centre, the official one being set back a little for safety, while an unofficial path runs closer to the edge.

-In July 2016 the so-called Cliff Walk, outside the official Cliffs of Moher amenities, was temporarily closed because of the risk of rock falls.
+In July 2016, the so-called Cliff Walk, outside the official Cliffs of Moher amenities, was temporarily closed because of the risk of rock falls.
 People were warned to stay on the official path further off the cliff edge instead of the unofficial seaside trail.
-Injury and even casualties from visitors straying off the trail continue to be a problem despite signage and other prevention initiatives.
+Injury and even casualties from visitors straying off the trail continued to be a problem despite signage and other prevention initiatives.
+In February 2025, the coastal walking trail was closed due to these safety issues.
+The trail remained closed as of September 2025.

 Separate ferry trips also allow tourists to view the cliffs from sea level, and at certain times fixed-wing aircraft from Connemara Airport also provide a viewing opportunity.